 So as you can see there are many advantages to grooming your cat other than helping it to smell good.

-When cats smell not so good
+When cats have an unpleasant smell

 Cats sometimes have toilet mishaps – it happens!
 Feces can attach themselves to a cat’s nether regions, especially if they are particularly furry.
 This is not the cat’s fault but it can smell bad!